-MIN 125/126 Servant Leadership Internship (church) (1 credit, 2 credits)

-Servant leadership in the church environment
+MIN 125/126 Servant Leadership Practicum (church) (1 credit, 2 credits) Servant leadership in the church environment

-MIN 100/200/300/400 Youth Ministry Internship I-IV (1 credit)
+MIN 100/200/300/400 Youth Ministry Practicum I-IV (1 credit)

-This internship offers the first credit towards the 4 credits of practical experience called Youth Ministry Internship.
-This 1 credit internship requires 120 hours of volunteer or paid service in a youth ministry position under the mentoring of an experienced youth worker over a period of 3 to 4 months.
+This practicum offers the first credit towards the 4 credits of practical experience called Youth Ministry Practicum.
+This 1 credit practicum requires 120 hours of volunteer or paid service in a youth ministry position under the mentoring of an experienced youth worker over a period of 3 to 4 months.
 The student must also submit weekly journal entries and attend a weekly 60 minute cohort meeting (called Round Table).
-Internship positions must be approved by the Youth Ministry Director and secured by the end of the first month of each school year.
-Assistance from the Youth Ministry Director in finding an Internship position can be requested.
+Practicum positions must be approved by the Youth Ministry Director and secured by the end of the first month of each school year.
+Assistance from the Youth Ministry Director in finding an Practicum position can be requested.
 Pre-requisites: Courses must be taken in sequence.

-MIN 161/162 Missions Internship (1 credit, 2 credits)
+MIN 161/162 Missions Practicum (1 credit, 2 credits)